UT Health San Antonio is a Patient-Centered Medical Home

-UT Medicine was awarded a rating as a Level 2 Patient-Centered Medical Home by the National Committee for Quality Assurance (NCQA).
+UT Health was awarded a rating as a Level 2 Patient-Centered Medical Home by the National Committee for Quality Assurance (NCQA).

 The concept of a “patient-centered medical home” (or PCMH) has been around for more than 40 years.
 It is only in the last decade that studies have confirmed the benefits of patients having a “home base” for their health care.
 Many doctors knew it as common sense and a smart thing to do, but it is now backed up by many scientific studies; when you go to the same doctors and they get to know you well, your health care will be better.
 And when those doctors act as a team to take care of you – with your family doctor coordinating the team – it makes for better decisions on your health care.